 But there is something more to be learned here.
 When I come to the end of my strength and am unable to do what He has called me to do and ask others to help me, they share in my ministry.
 So, two things happen: I realize the blessings that can come from depending on others because they are able show His love by helping me.
 Also, I can share my calling with them.
 It’s all good!

-Prayer: Lord, Your ways and Your Word and Your wisdom are gifts we do not deserve but desperately need.
+Prayer: Lord, Your ways and Your Word and Your wisdom are gifts we do not deserve.
+While we know this is true, we realize we have a desperate need for both.
 In Jesus’ Name, Amen.